 2. For the purpose of paragraph 1, supervisory authorities shall modify the assumptions and parameters underlying the Solvency Capital Requirement as calculated using the standard formula or internal model in order for those assumptions or parameters to properly reflect the actual risk profile of the insurance or reinsurance undertaking and to ensure compliance with Article 101(3) of Directive 2009/138/EC.

-3. Where the modifications referred to in paragraph 2 are insufficient or inappropriate to calculate the amount referred to in Article CA6(a), alternative methodologies which go beyond modifying assumptions or parameters only shall be used for the purpose of the calculation referred to in Article CA6(b) .
+3. Where the modifications referred to in paragraph 2 are insufficient or inappropriate to calculate the amount referred to in Article CA6(a), alternative methodologies which go beyond modifying assumptions or parameters shall be used for the purpose of the calculation referred to in Article CA6(b) .

 4. Any modification referred to in paragraph 2 or alternative methodology referred to in paragraph 3 shall use adequate, applicable and relevant actuarial and statistical techniques and shall be based on accurate, complete and appropriate data of the undertaking, or where these are not available, data which is directly relevant for the operations of that undertaking.